tutecode/insurance-policy-generation-chatbot/README.md

 You can also take a look at the file `images/System_architecture_diagram.drawio.png` to have a graphical description of the microservices and how the communication is performed.

+1. Create the database (Vector Database: Qdrant).
+2. Check if the database is ready to upload information (Database Health-check).
+3. Start ETL and then the database is ready.
+4. Build frontend with Chainlit and the backend with FastAPI.

 ![System Diagram](images/System_architecture_diagram.drawio.png)

 ### Chainlit